 3. The stats

-If you care about stats, here are a few important ones (at the moment):
+If you care about stats, here are some (at the moment):

 To maintain the standards that have been built over time, I ask you to follow precisely the following guidelines.
 It will save your time and mine 🙂